wpendl99/.github/profile/javascript/asyncAwait/asyncAwait.md

 // OUTPUT: moo
 ```

-If we designate the function to be asynchronous then the return value becomes a promise that is immediately resolved and have a value that is the return value of the function.
+If we designate the function to be asynchronous then the return value becomes a promise that is immediately resolved and has a value that is the return value of the function.

 ```js
 async function cow() {